ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 var arrayList = [1 , 2, 3];
 ```

 One of the best use cases of type checking of an object is when we do method overloading in JavaScript.
-For understanding this let say we have a method called `greet` which take one single string and also a list of string, so making our `greet` method workable in both situation we need to know what kind of parameter is being passed, is it single value or list of value?
+To understand this, let's say we have a method called `greet` which can take a single string and also a list of strings.
+To make our `greet` method workable in both situation we need to know what kind of parameter is being passed: is it single value or list of values?

 ```javascript
 function greet(param) {